shadow/shadow/docs/shadow_config_spec.md

 *Required*
 Type: Array

 Virtual software processes that the host will run.
-PIDs are assigned from 1000 on each host, in the order that they appear in this process list.

 #### `hosts.<hostname>.processes[*].args`